 The appeal of pharma as a nursing exit is real: office hours, a company car, a base salary that looks comparable to bedside, and no weekend shifts.
 Nurses who are burned out, underpaid, or simply done with direct patient care understandably find this picture attractive.

 The picture is also incomplete.
-This guide covers what the pharmaceutical and medical device industry transition looks like from the inside — income, career structure, what they actually want from nurses, and who should reconsider before making the move.
+This guide covers what the pharmaceutical and medical device industry transition looks like from the inside – income, career structure, what these companies really want from nurses, and who should reconsider before making the move.

 The honest income comparison